BrowserWindow

 Please note that using this event implies that the renderer will be considered "visible" and

-is false.
+paint even though show is false.
 This event will never fire if you use paintWhenInitiallyHidden: false

-Setting the backgroundColor
+Setting the backgroundColor property

-event could be emitted too late, making
+For a complex app, the ready-to-show event could be emitted too late, making

 the app feel slow.
 In this case, it is recommended to show the window

-immediately, and use a backgroundColor
+immediately, and use a backgroundColor close to your app's background:

 const { BrowserWindow } = require('electron')